-- 1. Disconnect battery and spark plug wire(s).
-See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 2.
-Grasp the belt midway between the drive (2) and driven (1) clutches.
+- Disconnect battery and spark plug wire(s).
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - Grasp the belt midway between the drive (2) and driven (1) clutches.
 Lift upward on the belt to force the sheaves of the driven clutch (1) apart, then roll the belt off the driven clutch by rotating the clutch counterclockwise (Figure 25-2, Page 25-3).
 See following CAUTION.

-- · Make sure fingers are not underneath the belt when rolling the belt off the driven clutch. - 3.
-Remove the belt from the drive clutch (2).
+- Make sure fingers are not underneath the belt when rolling the belt off the driven clutch. - Remove the belt from the drive clutch (2).